m3dwards/longmynd.org/content/learn/schools-tandems.md

       For more information, see:  [www.leavesleyaviation.com](http://www.leavesleyaviation.com/)
   - title: Evolution Paramotoring & Paragliding
     description: >
-      Evolution Paramotoring & Paragliding School Ltd is run by Dave Manning, offering full beginner courses in paramotoring and paragliding, along with tandem experience flights and pilot development training.
+      Evolution is run by Dave Manning, offering full beginner courses in paramotoring and paragliding, along with tandem experience flights and pilot development training.

       07817 484930